-- As opposed to what intuition suggests, less pruning does not produce better recognition results.
-This result is related to the maximum complexity of the shapes produces by hands, which is limited.
-So lower pruning values add clutter in the representation, instead of enriching it. - There is an inerent difficulty to distinguish between some gesture clases (e.g., grab and page turn), so the gesture set should be reconsidered.
+- As opposed to what intuition suggests, less DCE pruning does not produce better recognition results.
+This result is related to the maximum complexity of the shapes produced by hands, which is limited.
+So it seems that higher DCE pruning parameter values add clutter in the representation, instead of discriminating information. - There is an inherent difficulty to distinguish between some gesture classes (e.g., grab and page turn), so the collection of gesture definitions should be reconsidered.